mirobotech/ARPS2/README.md

 # ARPS2 – Arduino Robot Project Shield version 2

-## Beginner activities and starter programs for the ARPS (Arduino Robot Project Shield, version 2) circuit.
+## Arduino Robot Project Shield (ARPS), version 2 circuit.

+[ARPS-2](https://mirobo.tech/arps) is a beginner circuit kit for learning and teaching microcontroller programming and robotics using the Arduino UNO R4 and UNO Rev. 3 family of microcontrollers.

+This repository contains:
+* Beginner Activities - a complete MicroPython beginner curriculum for BEAPER Pico in the form of lesson activities, extension projects, and capstone project templates
-This repository contains Introductory Programming Activities and starter program templates for the [mirobo.tech ARPS-2](https://mirobo.tech/arps) circuit.
+* Older Activities - a set of five introductory activities and four starter program templates for the ARPS-2 circuits shard in Tinkercad

-## Beginner Activities
+## Beginner Activities - Beginner learning activities

-New!
-ARPS-2 Beginner Learning Activities
+Each beginner activity consists of an example program, Guided Exploration Activities to build understanding, and Extension Activities to practice learned skills.
+Some beginner activities include additional extension project activities.

 * Activity-B01-Output - Output, program structure
 * Activity_B02-Timing - Output with timing (blocking)